mellor-lab/mellor-lab.github.io/_sources/contents/our-team/members/mattudakis.md

 I started my neuroscience adventures with a PhD in 2012 at the University of Bath, UK where I investigated the role of nicotinic acetylcholine receptors in the mechanisms of learning and memory in the prefrontal cortex, using brain slice electrophysiology with optogenetics.
-In 2016 I join Jack's lab as a postdoc where my research focuses on understanding how different inhibitory interneurons in the hippocampus regulate learning and memory mechanisms.
+In 2016 I joined Jack's lab as a postdoc where my research focuses on understanding how different inhibitory interneurons in the hippocampus regulate learning and memory mechanisms.

 ### Research: